Back

 The multiplicative inverse of 5 is \(\dfrac{1}{5}\), because \(5\left (\dfrac{1}{5} \right )=1\).

-We multiply both sides of the equation by \(\dfrac{1}{5}\).
+Multiply both sides of the equation by \(\dfrac{1}{5}\).

 This is a picture of the equation 5h=25.
 There is a vertical dashed line through the equal sign showing the separation of the two halves of the equation.
 “Left-hand side” is written above 5h and “Right-hand side” is written above 25. one-fifth (5h)=one-fifth(25) is written below 5h=25.

-Since \(\dfrac{1}{5}\) multiplied to 5 equals 1, we are left with 1H on the left side.
+Since \(\dfrac{1}{5}\) multiplied to 5 equals 1, you are left with 1H on the left side.

 This is a picture of the equation \frac{1(5)}{5}H=\frac{1}{5}(25).
 There is a vertical dashed line through the equal sign showing the separation of the two halves of the equation.
 “Left-hand side” is written above \frac{1(5)}{5}H and “Right-hand side” is written above one-fifth (25).
 1h=one-fifth(25) is written below \frac{1(5)}{5}H=one-fifth(25).